 Step-by-Step Guide To Settling With the IRS Solo

-If you’re wondering how to settle with the IRS yourself, here’s a detailed step-by-step guide.
+If you’re wondering how to settle with the IRS yourself, here’s a detailed step-by-step guide:

 Step 1: Assess Your Tax Situation

 You can’t settle your tax debt without fully understanding what you owe.
 You can request a full breakdown of your tax debt from the IRS.
 Once you have clarity about your debt, the next step is to assess your income, assets, and expenses.
+Based on this information, you can determine how much money you have left at the end of each month to put toward debt settlement.

 Step 2: Understand Tax Laws and Regulations